LaunchCodeEducation/lchs/src/chapters/databases/project-part2.rst

    If ``query_string`` is incorrect, ``.execute()`` throws an error.
 However, instead of crashing, Python moves to the ``except`` clause and runs the code there!
-The ``try/except`` block *prevents the program from crashing* by providing an safe, alternative set of code.
+The ``try/except`` block *prevents the program from crashing* by providing a safe, alternative set of code.
 In this case, it assigns the ``'error'`` string to ``results``.
 #.
 Cool! ``try/except`` saves you some time, since you don't need to do a
    detailed check of the SQL string.